 - Learn the process of donor and recipient selection, renal perfusion and preservation, and the procedure of transplantation.

-- Obtain exposure to pre- and post-transplant patients in transplant clinic.
+- Evaluate pre- and post-transplant patients in the transplant clinic.

 - Perform donor nephrectomy and ureteroneocystotomy under the supervision of the transplant surgeon.